 The very nature of technology, together with the unregulated dimension of cyberspace, has provided the tools for young people to bully their peers on a far wider scale than was possible in their parents’ schooldays and extended the arena for grooming to include online child sexual exploitation and more recently the risk of radicalisation.
 It is therefore vital to address online safety through a whole-school approach.
 Below are some suggested steps to build staff confidence and raise awareness for pupils and parents to promote safe behaviour online.

 “E-safety is a whole school issue and can only be effectively addressed through collective critical thinking and a social, cultural and educational approach.”

 Mubina Asaria , (2014) “E-safety for high schools project”, Journal of Assistive Technologies, Vol. 8 Iss: 1, pp.44–46

 1. Nominate an e-safety coordinator to attend CEOP (Child Exploitation and Online Protection) training and develop an ongoing e-safety programme, so staff, parents and students are…

 equipped with sufficient knowledge to stay safe online;

 aware and confident of the procedures and policies put in place.

 CEOP’s Thinkuknow programme provides resources, training and support for professionals who work directly with children and young people.

 2. Review and update your acceptable use policies (AUPs), to take account of new developments and models of good practice.
 Points to include are:

-- Clarify that any online communications with students is conducted strictly within an educational capacity, preferably via school networks – schools are increasingly using VLEs, offering discussion forums, blogs and online spaces to provide secure, moderated and transparent areas for collaboration.
+Clarify that any online communications with students are conducted strictly within an educational capacity, preferably via school networks — schools are increasingly using VLEs, offering discussion forums, blogs and online spaces to provide secure, moderated and transparent areas for collaboration.